 Candidates for all Fulbright Grants must be U.S. citizens, possess a Bachelor’s degree by the start date of their program, be in good health, and have proficiency in the language of their host country sufficient to conduct their project.

 To apply through Columbia: Please register your Fulbright candidacy with Columbia University by completing the questionnaire here (click "Start an Application" to open the electronic questionnaire).
-Following this, open and complete your official Fulbright online application here through the Fulbright portal by the deadline stated above.
+Following this, open and complete your official Fulbright application here by the internal deadline stated above.